 A large number of Cambodian women living in villages are unemployed and even if they do have a job, the average income is between $55 to $75 per month.
 This works out to be approximately $2,30 dollars per day.
 With most of the families having between 3-5 children, it makes it almost impossible for them to survive.

 MANAVA is currently providing 24 female artisans a fair income.
-Since the female artisans joined MANAVA, their family contribution has increased significantly by 100%.
+Since the female artisans joined MANAVA, their family contribution has increased significantly by more than 100%.
 MANAVA intends continues income growth.

 Furthermore, MANAVA empowers the creativity of the artisans by offering high quality level training and promoting personal development.
 The social enterprise is conducting a life skill program in partnership with a Women’s Resource Center NGO, which is including trainings such as financial management, family planning, healthcare, domestic violence, positive parenting, women’s right and English.